Parents take on struggle for trans rights for their kids and others in conservative Poland

 Already transgender people in Poland face an unusual hurdle to changing their gender marker on documents: they must sue their parents for having assigned them the wrong gender at birth.

-Kinga Tarkiewicz, a mother in the “We, the Parents” group, had a cooperative judge when her daughter changed her gender marker.
+Kinga Tarkiewicz, a mother in the group, had a cooperative judge when her daughter changed her gender marker.
 The matter was settled in one court session of 20 minutes.
 But others have had a harder time.

 Marek Urbaniak, a tax consultant living in Warsaw, had to wait nearly four years, with seven court hearings, because his father kept calling extra witnesses and giving the court photos of Urbaniak before his transition to try to prevent him from changing his marker.
 His medical transition was already underway and anyone meeting Urbaniak or speaking with him on the phone would understand he was a man.